How Many Minutes Is An Hour And A Half

 The Significance of Time Measurement in Various Disciplines

-• Astronomy: Astronomers rely on precise time measurements to track celestial movements, predict eclipses, and navigate space.
+• Astronomy: Astronomers rely on precise time measurements to track celestial movements, predict eclipses, and manage space.
 Understanding time zones and the various units of time (seconds, minutes, hours, days, years) is vital for their work.

 • Physics: Time is a fundamental dimension in physics.
 Concepts such as speed, velocity, and acceleration all involve measuring changes in distance over time.
 Precise time measurements are crucial for experiments and observations.